tabarra/txAdmin/docs/events.md

 ## txAdmin:events:scheduledRestart (v3.2)
 Called automatically `[30, 15, 10, 5, 4, 3, 2, 1]` minutes before a scheduled restart, as well as the times configured in the settings page.
+Can be used with the convar `txAdmin-hideDefaultScheduledRestartWarning` to display a custom warning notification.
 Event Data:
 - `secondsRemaining`: The number of seconds before the scheduled restart.
+- `translatedMessage`: The translated message to show on the announcement.

 Example usage on ESX v1.2:
 ```lua